Welcome to today's edition of the Rush 24-7 podcast.

 At least four classified Hillary Clinton emails had their markings changed to a category that shields the content from Congress and the public.

-State Department whistleblowers believe this to be an effort to hide the true extent of classified information on the former Secretary of State server.
+This, according to Fox News, State Department whistleblowers believe this to be an effort to hide the true extent of classified information on the former Secretary of State server.

-The drive-by's are letting us know that they're bored with it, they're not interested in it, which means they have no desire to follow this through to a conclusion that is harmful to Hillary, which we knew.
+They're not interested in it, which means they have no desire to follow this through to a conclusion that is harmful to Hillary, which we knew.

 I mean, the circle of wagons around her.

-In fact, they are furious, they want us to believe, the drive-by's are, that this Hillary email story is preventing them from addressing the issues of the Democrat presidential campaign, which means that they are being obstructed from advancing the liberal agenda.
+In fact, they are furious, they want us to believe, the drive-bys are, that this Hillary email story is preventing them from addressing the issues of the Democrat presidential campaign, which means that they are being obstructed from advancing the liberal agenda.

 That's what Andrea Mitchell's really ticked off about.

-This email story is standing in the way of them being able to promote liberalism and advance the Democrat Party agenda in Obama and the Iran deal.
+This email story is standing in the way of them being able to promote liberalism and advance the Democrat Party agenda Obama and the Iran deal.

-By the way, about that.
+By the way, about that, Is anybody surprised?

 You should not be surprised that Obama got the votes that he wanted.